anaclumos/extracranial/Research/pages/Born of this Land - The Founding Story of Hyundai.md

 ## Unions and collective selfishness at Hyundai Heavy Industries (HHI)

 > It was excruciating for the unions at HHI to suffer humiliation year after year, even though their treatment was so harsh, their working environment so harmful, and their welfare so inferior that they played a leading role in national union activities.
 They worked very hard, but I was doing my best.
-I felt an unspeakable sense of betrayal from them as if I had become a rogue entrepreneur who had achieved "modernity" by exploiting their wages.
+I felt an unspeakable sense of betrayal from them as if I had become a rogue entrepreneur who had achieved **modernity** by exploiting their wages.
 Their demands had nothing to do with the company's difficult situation and were endless.
 I miss those days when the country was united in its desire to escape poverty, and people worked day and night like fighters for independence.
 Even though they worked in much worse conditions, were treated much worse, had no proper equipment, and did almost manual labor, they had a sense of duty and pride in being an industrial force that played a role in the country's economic development.
 Their hard work should not be sacrificed to collective selfishness, which has made this country worth living in.
 Do we want to return to the poverty of the past?
 Without a country, there are no people; without companies, there is no workplace.

 ## Temporary Hardships may Exist; but never a Complete failure.